Rekteiru/Hot-Shirtless-Men/README.md

 # bow-and-drill-fix
-Fixes bows and drills resetting on inventory update
+Fixes bows and drills resetting on inventory update (video below)

 The drill code idea was mostly from RoseGold's Mobx Drill.
 Bow code is mine.